nazariyg/Phred/README.md

 * CUrl
 * CFile

 When sorting Unicode strings inside OOP arrays, you've got multiple methods at your disposal.
-There is `sort` method that would sorts your strings using the default or custom comparator and, in case of a default comparator i.e. `Cmpr::ORDER_ASC` or `Cmpr::ORDER_DESC`, the string would be sorted with all possible Unicode collation options set to their defaults.
-The next is `sortOn` method that lets you sort your strings based on return values from one of the OOP string's methods.
+There is `sort` method that would sort your strings using the default or a custom comparator and, in case of `Cmpr::ORDER_ASC` or `Cmpr::ORDER_DESC` being the comparator, the strings would be sorted with all of the available Unicode collation options set to their defaults.
+The next is `sortOn` method that lets you sort strings based on return values from one of the string methods.
 And there are methods specifically optimized for string sorting.

-The `sortUStrings`, `sortUStringsCi`, `sortUStringsNat`, `sortUStringsNatCi` methods of the OOP array perform faster when sorting Unicode strings as compared to the other, more general-purpose sorting methods.
-What else makes this methods special is that, when calling any of the methods, you can specify Unicode collation to be used for string comparison:
+The `sortUStrings`, `sortUStringsCi`, `sortUStringsNat`, and `sortUStringsNatCi` methods of the OOP array perform faster when sorting Unicode strings as compared to the more general-purpose `sort` and `sortOn` methods.
+What else makes these methods special is that, when calling any of the four methods, you can specify Unicode collation options to be used for string comparison:

 ```php
 $array = a("c", "B", "d", "E", "D", "C", "a", "e", "b", "A");